awildan/pokeverse/README.md

 # PokéVerse

-Embark on a digital safari with PokeVerse, where the vibrant world of Pokémon comes alive through the power of GraphQL.
+Embark on a digital safari with PokeVerse, where the vibrant world of Pokémon comes alive.
 This ReactJS and NextJS-powered app is your portal to a universe brimming with pocket monsters, all at your fingertips.

 ## Features